Canada–India relations

 After the economic liberalisation policies of India in the 1990s, it attracted the Canadian government and the business community back to India.
 Bilateral visits by leaders of both countries furthered business deals and interests in other areas.
 However, the relationship was short lived, with Canada imposing further sanctions on India following India's second nuclear test in May 1998.
 The relations briefly recovered after the sanctions were lifted in 2001.
 The late 2000s and early 2010s saw a leap in the relationship between the countries, with the signing of Nuclear Cooperation Agreement in 2010 and other agreements.

-While Canada and India have a broad-based relationship, their ties have often been strained by Canada's support of Sikh separatists that are affiliated with the Khalistan movement, calling for an independent Punjabi Sikh nation-state in India.
-Diplomatic tensions were triggered after 2023 Sikh protests and Canadian allegations that Indian agents were involved in the assassination of Khalistani terrorist Hardeep Singh Nijjar in September 2023.
+While Canada and India have a broad-based relationship, their ties have often been strained by Sikh separatists in Canada who are affiliated with the Khalistan movement, calling for an independent Punjabi Sikh nation-state in India.
+Diplomatic tensions were triggered after the 2023 Sikh protests and Canadian allegations that India was involved in the assassination of Hardeep Singh Nijjar, a Khalistani activist alleged by India to have ties to militant organizations, in September 2023.
 India called back its High Commissioner and expelled Canadian diplomats and warned against travelling to the other country.
-The Indian government claimed that Canada has not provided any evidence while Canada has contended that it was provided intelligence on the same by US intelligence agencies.
+The Indian government claimed that Canada has not provided any evidence, while Canada has contended that it was provided intelligence on the same by US intelligence agencies.
 After a brief thaw in the relationship, both the countries expelled six diplomats each in another stand-off in October 2024.
 Tensions have somewhat eased in 2025 after the Indian PM's visit to Canada for the 2025 G7 summit, following which the two sides agreed to reappoint high commissioners and engage in law enforcement to law enforcement dialogue to discuss a potential solution to the recent diplomatic situation.

 History

-British empire (19th century)
+British Empire (19th century)

 In the early 19th century, present-day Canada and India were part of the British Empire.
 The Indo-Canadian community was formed in the late 19th century due to the Indian emigration to Canada, majority of whom were Punjabis, which included veterans of the British Indian Army.
 When the British Crown took over India, Queen Victoria proclaimed that Indians would enjoy equal privileges across the British Empire without discrimination.
 The Indian emigrants settled mostly in the sparsely populated Western Canada and took up jobs such as law enforcement officers and lumberjacks.
 However, the race relations with white Canadians were strained as the legal and socioeconomic systems ensured racial discrimination and minimal direct contact by setting up various barriers.
 Though initially reluctant to go to these countries due to the racial discrimination, many young men chose to go upon the assurance that they would not meet the same fate in the early 20th century.
 Canadian Government quotas were established to cap the number of Indians allowed to immigrate to Canada in the early 20th century and only allowed fewer than 100 people from India a year until 1957, when it was marginally increased to 300 people a year.